hoprnet/hoprnet/packages/utils/crates/utils-metrics/README.md

 The purpose of the `utils-metrics` Rust crate is create a thin Rust WASM-compatible wrapper over the [Prometheus Metrics Rust API](https://docs.rs/prometheus/latest/prometheus/).

+The reason for making this wrapper is to make it suitable for `wasm-bindgen` bindings to JS/TS.
+The `prometheus` crate API is not suitable for `wasm-bindgen` as it is.

 This wrapper merely simplifies the 3 basic Metric Types:

-- Integer Counter
+- Counter (integer only)
-- Float Gauge
+- Gauge (floating point only)
-- Float Histogram
+- Histogram (floating point only)

 The above 3 types are wrapped using the following classes: